epfl-cs358/2024fa-superscanner8000/README.md

 ## Make your own SuperScanner8000

 This section is dedicated to explaining how to build this project yourself!
+(All the printing/cutting part are available)

 ### Hardware